TheCrinjeMasterJ/AmongUsRigv1.0/README.md

 *Even though it is a 2D Rig, it is meant to be used in a 3D viewport.
 2D Viewport capabilities are not tested.*

-**If you decide to use it in your animations, please credit me, even though I might not add a copyright complaint against you. **
+**If you decide to use it in your animations, please credit me, even though I will not report you.
+I would really appreciate if you do, but you don't have to.
+Just email(thecrinjemasterjay@gmail.com) and let us know before you use it without crediting us.**

 # *IMPORTANT*! ⚠